Undergraduate Course Catalog 2016-2017

 Note: Most offerings have one or more prerequisite courses.
 Students (with the help of their advisers) are expected to select breadth courses that will later enable them to select depth courses appropriate to their interests and career goals.

 Transfer students who elect to major in psychology must complete at least 24 credits in the program at UNH to qualify for the degree in psychology.
 Transfer students must earn a total of 44 approved credits for completion of the psychology major.
 The distribution of these credits will be determined by the department’s academic counselor.
 Transfer students should note that courses are allotted only the number of credits granted by the original institution (after adjustments for semester-hour equivalents).
 Thus, students transferring from an institution at which courses carry less than four credits each must make up for any credit deficit created by acceptance of transfer credits into the psychology major.
+Only courses taken in a psychology department can be transferred into the psychology major.
 Of the four 700-level courses required for the major, at least three must be taken at UNH.

 Specific course selections should be discussed with advisers.
 Exceptions to the requirements for the major require compelling circumstances and a petition to the department.